ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 Scripts used to generate paper-specific figures.

 These scripts are included for transparency and reproducibility of Álvarez-Hernández et al. (2026).
-They are not intended as general reusable tools.
+They are not intended as general reusable tools, although they may be useful as templates for similar analyses.

 ### `results_and_plots/`

 Output directory for figures, fitted results and run products.
+It is created by the scripts when executed.

-This directory is intentionally ignored by Git.
-Long MCMC runs can generate large files, and results should not be committed automatically unless explicitly intended.
+These files can be large, so this directory is intentionally ignored by Git.

 ## Data policy